Gupta731/Python-Bootcamp/Data Entry Job Automation/README.md

 This data entry automation program can scrap a website for relevant information and fills in google forms with the data automatically.

 I have taken the case of home rental posts on Zillow website for San Francisco location.
-Using BeautifulSoup, I have scrapping the details like price, address and link to the post for all the listings and saving it in lists.
+Using BeautifulSoup, I have scrapped the details like price, address and link to the post for all the listings and saving it in lists.
 I have then made use of Selenium WebDriver to open a previously created google form and fill in the relevant details for each listing and click on the submit button.
 This way we can have a spreadsheet with all the relevant information in very less time.
 We can also modify this code to suit different use cases.
 Concepts used: BeautifulSoup, Selenium WebDriver, OOP